 On a sunny autumn day, Karlina and Laura, from the EKOenergy team, went to visit Pieni Suklaatehdas (“The Little Chocolate Factory”) in Porvoo.
 This artisanal chocolate factory is not only making bean-to-bar chocolate without any additives or preservatives but also using renewable EKOenergy-certified electricity for their production.

 Owners Miia and Peter Westerlund gave us a warm welcome in the Art Factory, where they moved in 2017, after 12 years of successfully managing a café in Old Town Porvoo.
-Peter explained that they meant to keep the café quite small, but already the first day they opened, everything was sold out at one o’clock.
+Peter explained that they meant to keep the café quite small, but on the first day they opened, everything was already sold out by one o’clock.
 After some busy years, Peter and Miia seem to be happy now with a quieter workplace, and more time to concentrate on chocolate production.
-Even if life is now calmer in The Chocolate Art Factory, it is not getting less successful: in 2017, their Madagascar 40% chocolate won the bronze medal in the International Chocolate Award competition!
+Even if life is calmer now in The Chocolate Art Factory, its success has not dwindled: in 2017, their Madagascar 40% chocolate won the bronze medal in the International Chocolate Award competition!

-After visiting the production, we had the possibility to get our own impression of their famous products.
-Peter and Miia made us try their well-known Vegan Brownie Cake, made out of chocolate and black beans, and some recently created tea, made of liquorice and cocoa shell.
-Peter is very creative in trying new products and proudly presented his newest idea: chocolate decorated with insects.
-But also for the not so adventurous consumers, they offer a large variety of products: from milk chocolate to salt liquorice white chocolate and vegan 70% dark Brazilian chocolate.
+While visiting the factory, we had the opportunity to taste some of their famous products.
+Peter and Miia let us try their well-known Vegan Brownie Cake, made out of chocolate and black beans, and their new tea, made of liquorice and cocoa shell.
+Peter is very creative in making new products and proudly presented his newest idea: chocolate decorated with insects.
+But for consumers who would prefer something a little less adventurous, they also offer a large variety of products: from milk chocolate to salt liquorice white chocolate and vegan 70% dark Brazilian chocolate.
 There is something for every taste.

-We thank Pieni Suklaatehdas for trusting EKOenergy and for sharing this great day with us!
+We thank Pieni Suklaatehdas for using EKOenergy and for sharing this great day with us!

 Text & Photos: Laura Marie Kothe